frazenshtein/fastcd/README.md

 Press Up and Enter to cd to /home/frazenshtein/Soft/fastcd

-If you close terminal or open another one and launch fastcd ("j") you will get updated list of directories
+If you close and open terminal or open another one and launch fastcd ("j") you will get updated list of directories

         /home/frazenshtein/Soft
         /usr/lib/pyhon2.7